-- 1. Children who, at the time of admission, are in the care of a local authority or are provided with accommodation by the authority (looked after children).
-Also children who were previously looked after but ceased to be so because they were adopted, or became subject to a residence order, child arrangements order or a special guardianship order - 2.
+- 1. A 'looked after child' or a child who was previously looked after but immediately after being looked after became subject to an adoption, child arrangements, or special guardianship order including those who appear (to the admissions authority) to have been in state care outside if England and ceased to be in state care as a result of being adopted.
+A looked after child is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in Section 22 (1) of the Children Act 1989). - 2.
 Priority will next be given to children with siblings at the school.
 Siblings include step siblings, foster siblings, adopted siblings and other children living permanently at the same address.
 Priority will not be given to children with siblings who are former pupils of the school. - 3.
 Pupils whose main residence is within the catchment area.
 Parents can view each academy catchment area through their local authority website. - 4.
 Priority will next be given to children of staff at the academy, in either of the following circumstances: - a) The member of staff has been employed at the school for two or more years at the time at which the application for admission to the school is made, or - b) The member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage - 5.
 Distance.
 Distance will be measure by a straight line from the door of the child's home address (including flats) to the main entrance of the academy, using the local authorities computerised measuring system, with those living closer to the academy receiving the higher priority.